Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/migration.md

 - <span class="badge bg-danger">Breaking</span> Supra bars now require a `.bg-dark` class.

+- You do not have to use the `.global` class anymore

+- A new `.header-minimized` class is here to have a more condensed version of an Orange navbar, e.g. if you want to transition from a standard global header to a smaller one.

 ### Pagination

 - Pagination links now have customizable `margin-left` that are dynamically rounded on all corners when separated from one another.